mnr/writing-wip/kwak-anthology.md

-# Present the crime

 Detective Araci Belo admires the view of post-earthquake Portland from this small condominium.
 The west hills provide a lush green background to the dense housing towers, interconnected by skyways and hypertube stations.

-He pulls his focus back to consider the shattered room.
+He pulls his focus back to consider the shattered room he stands in.
 The explosion had propelled bits of the oven from the back of the condo, spraying shrapnel towards the window.
 The room is scorched, and the sweet, meaty smell of burnt flesh emanates from Dakota Williams, the recently deceased occupant of the condominium.
 She lays on her back in the middle of the room; her severed right arm near the earthquake pillar.
 Her left forearm leans against the wall.
 The explosion burned through her clothing, face, and skin.

 Pieces of meal boxes are scattered around the room.
 How many is difficult to know; metal and plastic shards are mixed with uncooked food.
 One meal is in the far corner, complete except for a dented corner.
 The cube, small enough to hold in two hands, is covered with a bright depiction of the traditional (soy-based) steak and potatoes with brussels sprouts.

 Araci steps around Dakota and through the door to the other half of the condominium containing the bedroom and bath.
 The bathroom is tidy, but not spotless.
 There are two toothbrushes in a cup and enough towels for a couple.
-The bedroom has a dresser, bed, and desk cluttered with electronic parts.
+The bedroom has a desk cluttered with electronic parts.
 The bed is neat; the floor picked up except for a few kitchen utensils thrown in by the explosion.

 “The scan is ready,” says Officer Guadalupe Reyes, one of the many people swarming the condominium.
 She pushes a  button on a hand-held terminal.
 “I’ve put the render in the report folder.
 You interested in grabbing some dinner tonight?”